 What is a helping verb?
 Need help understanding what is a perfect verb and what isn’t?
 Check out our page and find examples of what is a helping verb, and learn how to weave helping verbs into your own writing.

 In most cases, the words in sentences need a little help in order to make the intended meaning crystal clear.
 Verbs are no exceptions.
 Luckily, there are helping verbs to stand up and do just that.
 Let’s take a closer look at helping verbs.

 On their own, helping verbs don’t show meaning in that they don’t communicate much when they stand alone.
-There sole purpose to help the main verb, which provides the real meaning.
+Their sole purpose to help the main verb, which provides the real meaning.

 Helping verbs help explain the sometimes complicated nuances of meaning.
 For example, they can show expectation, probability, obligation, potential, and directions.
 Though this may sound complicated, it’s really not.
-The examples to follow will make things more clear.
+The examples to follow will make things the idea of helping verbs more clear.

 There aren’t that many helping verbs in the English language – only about 23.
 They all fall into one of two groups: primary helping verbs and modal helping verbs.